jzeyl/Portfolio/README.md

  ### [Inventory App (Python, SQL)](https://github.com/jzeyl/Inventory-app):snake:
  A command line app to update an inventory spreadsheet based on a separate salesspreadsheet.
 The same task was done using pure python programming (using pandas, tkinter, datetime, and seaborn libraries) and with equivalent SQL commands.

-### Interactive visualizations and dashboards
+### Web apps
-Weather app using python, flask, d3 to lookup and plot the current temperature in a Canadian city (using API from https://www.weatherbit.io/): http://jzeyl87.pythonanywhere.com/
+A simple weather app created with the help of Flask, d3.js.
+Looks up and plots the current temperature in a Canadian city using weather api from https://www.weatherbit.io/ and geocoding from simplemaps.com: http://jzeyl87.pythonanywhere.com/